 Recognizing that some organizations can't upgrade immediately after every LabKey production release, we've adopted the following upgrade policy:

 - We support upgrading from production releases for two years after their initial release.
-For example, any installation running v14.3 (November 2014 release) or later official releases should be able to upgrade to v17.1; earlier releases (v14.2 and before) will not be able to upgrade directly to v17.1.
+For example, any installation running v15.3 (November 2015 release) or later official releases should be able to upgrade to v18.1; earlier releases (v15.2 and before) will not be able to upgrade directly to v18.1.

 - We especially discourage running "interim development builds" (builds from the development process that are not production releases) in any production environment.
 Interim builds are not fully tested and are sure to contain bugs and incomplete features; they should be upgraded to a production release ASAP.
-We try to support upgrading from interim development builds for two production releases.
-For example, v17.1 should be able to upgrade from any interim build created after the v16.2 production release.
+We support upgrading from interim development builds for only two production releases.
+For example, v18.1 should be able to upgrade from any interim build created after the v17.2 production release.

 This policy should easily accommodate all serious users of LabKey Server.
 Putting some minor limits on upgrade scenarios allows us to retire old migration code, streamline SQL scripts, and focus testing on the most common upgrade scenarios.